Medical examiner: Jayland Walker was shot dozens of times

 Walker “had several very devastating injuries that would cause death,” including injuries to his heart, lungs and arteries, Kohler said.
 She tallied 41 entry wounds and five wounds from bullets that grazed Walker.

 Preliminary findings released earlier indicated Walker’s body had more than 60 wounds.
-Greta Johnson, Summit County communications director, said Friday it was “very possible” that one bullet could cause several different entrance wounds.
+Greta Johnson, Summit County communications director, said Friday it was “very possible” that one bullet could cause multiple entrance wounds, such as by passing through Walker’s arm and into his torso.

 Walker had five wounds in his back, but it’s impossible to say whether those came as he ran away or turned as he was being shot, Kohler said.